thebashpotato/egui-aesthetix/README.md

 ### Default themes

-> The library ships with the following themes if deafault features are left on.
+> The library ships with the following themes if default features are left on.
 > These should look great on Mac, Windows and Linux alike.

 1. Standard Dark